foundriesio/docs/source/reference-manual/security/boot-software-updates.rst

 ~~~~~~~~~~~~~~

 After applying all updates from previous steps, we should validate that
 everything is in place.
-Basically this consists of two basic steps \*
+Basically this consists of two basic steps:

-Cold/Warm resets from U-Boot are functional \* Obtain board security
+- Cold/Warm resets from U-Boot are functional
-state (open/closed states)
+- Obtain board security state (open/closed states)

 So to test cold/warm resets and booting primary/secondary boot path use
 these two U-Boot commands **imx\_secondary\_boot** and **reset** (for